-GRA 1952.
-PORTFOLIO REVIEW: One credit, One hour.
+GRA 1952, PORTFOLIO REVIEW: One Credit, One Hour.
+(On Demand)

 Students at the end of their degree work will compile past coursework, self assess, and update the materials, and then prepare a portfolio of their work which can be used for job searches or to further their education.
 This capstone course will also include instruction in the job search process will include researching careers fields, preparing an application including a resume and cover letter, and job interviewing techniques.
 Prerequisite: Instructor approval.